 In addition to a Bachelor of Science in Accountancy and various minors for business or non-business majors, Daniels offers a Bachelor of Science in Business Administration degree, with the option to major in areas such as business information and analytics, international business, and marketing.
 The marketing program combines traditional and innovative marketing approaches, as well as international educational and real-world experience, to prepare students for diverse careers in the field of marketing.

 Located in Tuscaloosa, the University of Alabama is home to more than 37,000 students.
-More than 2,500 of Alabama’s 7,500 freshmen are enrolled in the university s Honors College.
+More than 2,500 of Alabama s 7,500 freshmen are enrolled in the university s Honors College.
 The university seeks to attract the best and brightest in the state, and to improve the quality of life for residents its local and national community.

-Michigan Technological University, located in Houghton, was founded in 1885 as the first higher learning institution in Michigan’s Upper Peninsula.
+Michigan Technological University, located in Houghton, was founded in 1885 as the first higher learning institution in Michigan s Upper Peninsula.
 The university s original focus was training mining engineers, but today Michigan Tech educates students in areas such as science, technology, forestry, business, and more.
 The university comprises five colleges and schools, and offers more than 130 degree programs.
 Its 7,000 students come from more than 50 different countries, and graduates have a 93 percent job placement rate.

-The undergraduate marketing major at Michigan Tech, leading to a Bachelor of Science degree, provides foundational knowledge as well as flexibility to customize the degree through choose of electives such as global marketing, technical communication, econometrics, and more.
+The undergraduate marketing major at Michigan Tech, leading to a Bachelor of Science degree, provides foundational knowledge as well as flexibility to customize the degree through a variety of electives.
 For even more personalization, the marketing major can also be combined with minors in economics and global business.
-In only one additional year, students can also complete the Accelerated Master’s program, earning undergraduate and graduate degrees in a fraction of the typical time.
+Courses include:

-In addition to enriching courses like Business to Business Marketing and Integrated Marketing Communications, the major provides practical learning opportunities such as pitching a business in the New Venture Competition, developing a business plan for the Business Development Experience, and visiting Silicon Valley to tour companies and meet with successful entrepreneurs.
+In only one additional year, students can also complete the Accelerated Master s program, earning undergraduate and graduate degrees in a fraction of the typical time.
+The major also provides practical learning opportunities such as pitching a business in the New Venture Competition, developing a business plan for the Business Development Experience, and visiting Silicon Valley to tour companies and meet with successful entrepreneurs.

 The University of South Carolina is a public research university located in downtown Columbia, South Carolina.
 The university was originally founded in 1801 as South Carolina College, and is the flagship institution of the University of South Carolina System.
 More than 350 undergraduate and graduate programs are available, and around 50,000 students are enrolled in these programs.
 USC has been highly ranked for its honors college, the number of its African-American graduates, and several of its graduate and undergraduate programs of study.

 Marketing students take courses like Creative Strategy in Advertising, Empirical Testing of Theoretical Propositions in Marketing, Managing Customer Satisfaction, and more.
-Many successful sales specialists, purchasing agents, research analysts, and other marketing professionals have begun their careers at USC’s Marketing Department.
+Many successful sales specialists, purchasing agents, research analysts, and other marketing professionals have begun their careers at USC s Marketing Department.